I would like to welcome you to St. James’ Church of England Primary School, Lower Darwen.

 Children are not allowed to wear jewellery.
 If your child does have to wear plain studs just after their ears have been pierced, they will need to be covered by plasters at school for P.E. lessons.

-We send home a newsletter each week with important information on, reminders of dates, good news and so on.
-The current weeks newsletter and previous editions are available under Newsletters.
+A newsletter is e-mailed to all parents/carers each week with important information on, reminders of dates, good news and so on.
+The current weeks newsletter and previous editions are available under 'Newsletters'.

 Parents evenings are held twice a year, in the Autumn and Spring terms.
 Both the Autumn term and Spring meetings operate on an appointment basis.
 It is an opportunity for parents to come into school, see their child’s work and meet the teacher.
 If you are unable to attend on these evenings please call into the school and arrange an alternative time with your childs’ class teacher.